 Small (900 mm – 1699 mm):

 For your bathroom to appear spacious, it would be advisable to opt for smaller, space-saving baths or just a shower space.
-Appropriate colour scheme and lighting around the mirrors along with bath panels in clear glass would enhance the aesthetics applied to your bathroom.
+Appropriate colour scheme and lighting around the mirrors, along with bath panels in clear glass, would enhance the aesthetics applied to your bathroom.

 Average (1700 mm – 1799 mm):

-The normal bath size is 1700 mm which is an accepted norm for all mid-size to large bathrooms.
+The normal bath size is 1700 mm, which is an accepted norm for all mid-size to large bathrooms.
 These are readily available to suit and adapt to your requirements in designs, accessories, and budget.

 Large (1800 mm – 2400 mm):

-Increasing your average bath size up by even a 100mm can work wonders.
+Increasing your average bath size by even 100mm can work wonders.
 The benefits of a relaxing stretch become a daily reality.
 Options such as a large double-ended whirlpool bath become a rewarding experience for you and your loved ones.

-Enameled Cast Iron/ Porcelain
+Enamelled Cast Iron/ Porcelain

 They come in high gloss with rich hues.
 These are very heavy and thus experience slow discontinuation.
 They are difficult to maintain, susceptible to scratches and cracks.
 These are cold in texture and costlier than acrylic ones.

 While more depth sounds alluring for that perfect dip, keep in mind the cleaning problems you are bound to face with a deeper tub.
-In case you want it at a certain height from the floor, you can consider raising it up on a platform.
+In case you want it at a certain height from the floor, you can consider raising it on a platform.
 Adding leg sets can get you in a playful mood.